-William Arthur Ward (1921-1994) was an American writer and one of this country’s most quoted inspirational writers with more than 100 articles, poems and meditations written an published in such magazines as the Reader’s Digest.
-He once wrote a piece based on a Chinese proverb which went something like this: “If you keep a green limb in your heart, the singing bird will come.”
+William Arthur Ward (1921-1994) was an American writer and one of this country’s most quoted inspirational writers with more than 100 articles, poems and meditations written and published in such magazines as the Reader’s Digest.
+He once wrote a piece based on a Chinese proverb that said, “If you keep a green limb in your heart, the singing bird will come.”

 Kindness is actually putting the words of Jesus into action when He said, “Do to others as you would have them do to you.”
 (Luke 6:31) Others have defined it as a behavior marked by principled characteristics, a pleasant frame of mind, and concern for others.
 It is known as a virtue, and highly esteemed as a value in many cultures and religions.
-Mark Twain perhaps said most appropriately when he wrote, “Kindness is the language which the deaf can hear and the blind can see.”
+Mark Twain perhaps said it most appropriately when he wrote, “Kindness is the language which the deaf can hear and the blind can see.”

 Humor: It has been said that if we learn to laugh at ourselves we will always be amused.
-Do you think that’s accurate?
 There has got to be something remarkably healthy about being able to laugh at our own silly mistakes, foibles and other wise human fumbles.
 I think a good sense of humor can help us look at the world more realistically, improve our relationships and help us resist from taking ourselves too seriously.
-William Ward had this to say: “A well-developed sense of humor is the pole that adds balance to your steps, as you walk the tightrope of life.”
+William Ward said that “A well-developed sense of humor is the pole that adds balance to your steps, as you walk the tightrope of life.”